sasa1977/con_cache/README.md

 If you use ttl value of `:infinity` the item never expires.

 TTL check __is not__ based on brute force table scan, and should work reasonably fast assuming the check interval is not too small.
-I generally recommend `ttl_check_interval` to be at least 1 second, possibly more, depending on the cache size and desired ttl.
+I broadly recommend `ttl_check_interval` to be at least 1 second, possibly more, depending on the cache size and desired ttl.

 If needed, you may also pass false to `ttl_check_interval`.
 This effectively stops `con_cache` from checking the ttl of your items: